Load data from Apache Hive

 INSERTSIZE=-1

-With some driver versions you may receive an error message indicating file permission issues.
-In this case you may have to disable the security manager by adding the line NOSECURITY=YES to the settings.cfg file.
+With some drivers you may receive an error message indicating file permission issues, or the query will hang without an error message.
+To resolve this issue, you may have to disable the security manager by adding the line NOSECURITY=YES in the configuration.

 Create connection